Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 4. Cranial Neuropathy

-Involves nerves in the brain or brainstem.
+Involves nerves connected to the brain and brainstem.

 Common Symptoms of Peripheral Neuropathy

-Symptoms vary based on the nerves involved but may include:
+Symptoms vary but often include:

 -